 Pheochromocytomas occur in all age groups, but the incidence peaks in the third to fifth decades of life.
 Most pheochromocytomas (90%) are sporadic.
 Approximately 10% of cases are inherited as an autosomal-dominant trait, either independently or as a part of the MEN-2 syndrome; bilateral tumors are more common in this setting.

 Both MEN-2A and MEN-2B include medullary thyroid carcinoma and pheochromocytoma.
 MEN-2A includes hyperparathyroidism, whereas MEN-2B includes ganglioneuromas and marfanoid habitus.
 In MEN-2 families, pheochromocytoma occurs in 5.5% to 100% (mean, 40%), depending on the kindred studied.
 Bilateral medullary hyperplasia is almost always present.
 Pheochromocytomas are bilateral in 70% of cases and usually multicentric, but they are rarely extra-adrenal or malignant.
 Genetic testing is recommended for patients suspected of having MEN-2.

-Patients can present with various symptoms, ranging from mild labile hypertension to hypertensive crisis, myocardial infarction, or cerebral vascular accident, all of which can result in sudden death.
+Patients can present with various symptoms, ranging from mild labile hypertension to hypertensive crisis, myocardial infarction, or cerebral vascular accident, most of which can result in sudden death.
 The classic pattern of paroxysmal hypertension occurs in 30% to 50% of cases; sustained hypertension may also occur and resembles essential hypertension.
 A characteristic presentation includes “spells” of paroxysmal headaches, pallor or flushing, tremors, apprehension, palpitations, hypertension, and diaphoresis.

 The diagnosis of pheochromocytoma relies on an appropriate history and documentation of excessive catecholamine production.

-Catecholamine measurements Measurement of 24-hour urinary catecholamines and their metabolites, vanillylmandelic acid and metanephrine, is commonly used; the metanephrine level is considered to be the most specific single test.
+Measurement of 24-hour urinary catecholamines and their metabolites, vanillylmandelic acid and metanephrine, is commonly done; the metanephrine level is considered to be the most specific single test.
 Serum catecholamine measurements are more susceptible to false elevations due to stress-related physiologic fluctuations.
 The evaluation of serum catecholamines after clonidine suppression, however, provides a useful diagnostic tool that is more convenient than urine collection.
 Dynamic provocative tests are rarely indicated.
 Recently, the measurement of plasma-free metanephrines has been shown to be an excellent test for excluding or confirming pheochromocytoma.

 The principles of pheochromocytoma resection are complete tumor resection, avoidance of tumor seeding, and minimal tumor manipulation.
 Adrenalectomy can be performed by means of an open anterior transabdominal, open posterior retroperitoneal, laparoscopic lateral transabdominal, or laparoscopic posterior retroperitoneal approach.
-In the past, an open anterior approach was the standard because it allowed for complete exploration and inspection for potential tumor foci.
+In the past, an open anterior approach was the standard, because it allowed for complete exploration and inspection of potential tumor foci.
 However, with the improved accuracy of preoperative imaging and increased experience with laparoscopic procedures, there is little need for exploration in areas in which a tumor has not been identified.

-Except in tumors < 6 cm, the laparoscopic approach to pheochromocytoma is probably the technique of choice.
+Except in tumors > 6 cm, the laparoscopic approach to pheochromocytoma is probably the technique of choice.
 In the absence of obvious local tumor invasion or metastatic disease, a laparoscopic procedure is acceptable to many experienced endocrine surgeons.

 The treatment of choice for metastatic malignant pheochromocytoma remains problematic.